amabdallah/WaM-DaM/01Documentation/01Design/Desgign_Questions.md

 11.What are the available networks and scenarios in the Lower Bear River, and what are their spatial reference and vertical datum?
 ![](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/Q11.png)

-**ii.Compare differences in topology, metadata, and data values between two scenarios in the Lower Bear River watershed, Utah**
+**ii.
+Compare differences in topology, metadata, and data values between two scenarios in the Lower Bear River watershed, Utah**
 12.How do two scenarios differ in topology in a master network?
 ![](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/q12.png)